7. Execution model

 The complete SiliconCompiler compilation is handled by a single call to the run() function.
-Within that function call, the execution model is based on a directed static data flow graph consisting of nodes and edges.
-The static flowgraph approach was chosen for a number reasons:
+Within that function call, a static data flowgraph, consisting of nodes and edges is traversed and “executed.”

 • Performance scalability (“cloud-scale”)